omriknight9/my-movie-list/README.md

 # my-movie-list
-List of movies that I hold on my external drives
+First page is a list of movies that I hold on my external drives.

-Search Info About Movies, TV Shows And People
+The user can also search info about movies, tv shows and people.

-1. Search A Movie,TV Show Or Person.
+1. Search a Movie, tv show or person.
-2. Click On It.
+2. Click on it.
-3. Get Info: Actors, Images, Videos, Similar Movies/TV Shows.
+3. Get info: for movies / tv shows -  actors, images, videos, similar movies / tv shows.
-4. All Actors Have IMDB And Some Have Instagram links.
+For actors: birth date, death date, hometown, movie + tv credits, IMDB Instagram links.